koush/scrypted/plugins/homekit/README.md

 If HomeKit is not discoverable, make sure LAN/WLAN multicast is enabled on your router.
 If HomeKit fails while pairing during a Docker install, ensure host networking is being used.

-### HomeKit Live Streaming Timeout (Recordings maybe working)
+### HomeKit Live Streaming Timeout (Recordings may be working)

+This is always a issue with the network setup.
+  * Ensure you are not connected to a VPN.
-This is a networking issue with multiple interfaces.
-This is the problem 100% of the time.
-Use the HomeKit Plugin's `Scrypted Server Address` setting, and set it to the IP Address of your ethernet manually.
+  * You may have multiple network interfaces, such as wired and wireless, and HomeKit is preferring the wireless interface.
+Use the HomeKit Plugin's `Scrypted Server Address` setting, and set it to your wired IP address manually.
-If your camera is on a separate VLAN, try disabling that to see if that is the issue.
+  * If your camera/server/iOS are on a separate VLANs, try disabling VLANs to determine if that is the issue.

+This is probably a codec issue.
+Try enabling Transcoding on both Live and Remote streams.

 ### HomeKit Remote Streaming not Working